nodejs/node/doc/api/addons.md

 Addons provide an interface between JavaScript and C/C++ libraries.

-There are three options for implementing addons: Node-API, nan, or direct use of internal V8, libuv and Node.js libraries.
+There are three options for implementing addons: Node-API, nan, or direct use of internal V8, libuv, and Node.js libraries.
 Unless there is a need for direct access to functionality which is not exposed by Node-API, use Node-API.
 Refer to [C/C++ addons with Node-API](n-api.md) for more information on Node-API.